qchero/HassioConfiguration/README.md

     ![Fan](screenshots/fan.png)

-4. Traffic tab contains the real time travel time between home, work and other places of interest, using Google Map API.
-The API calls are scheduled in a smart way that doesn't exceed the $200 monthly free credit.
+4. Traffic tab contains the real time travel time between home and work using Google Map API.
+It also tracks regional traffic by comparing travel time with other routes.
+The API calls are scheduled to be more frequent during commute hours so it uses the $200 monthly free credit wisely.

     ![Traffic](screenshots/traffic.png)